Philippines AirAsia: Corporate affairs

-The airline is headquartered at the RedPoint office at the Ninoy Aquino International Airport Terminal 3 in Pasay, Metro Manila.
+Philippines AirAsia is headquartered at the RedPoint office at Ninoy Aquino International Airport Terminal 3 in Pasay, Metro Manila.
 RedPoint has been the airline's headquarters since October 2019; the airline was previously headquartered at the Salem Complex near NAIA Terminal 4.

-The airline is a joint venture between three Filipino businessmen and AirAsia.
+The airline began as a joint venture between three Filipino businessmen and AirAsia.
 60% of the airline is owned by Filipino investors Antonio O. Cojuangco, Jr., former owner of Associated Broadcasting Company and owner of Dream Satellite TV, Michael L. Romero, a real estate developer and port operator, and Marianne Hontiveros, a former music industry executive and TV host.
 The remaining 40% is owned by AirAsia Investments Ltd. (later AirAsia Aviation Limited) of Malaysia.
 The Public Service Act of the Philippines, prior to its amendment in 2022, only allowed a foreign direct investment of up to 40% in Philippine-registered airlines.

+In June 2019, Romero's F&S Holdings bought the shares owned by Alfredo Yao and Hontiveros, thus becoming the new majority shareholder in the company.
+Four months later, Romero acquired Cojuangco's shares, becoming the sole local owner (and parent company) of the airline.
+In June 2023, F&S Holdings sold all of its shares to AA Com Travel Philippines for an undisclosed amount, consolidating ownership under AirAsia.